A-tG/VoicemeeterFancyOSD/README.md

 * [What "private" API is used](https://blog.adeltax.com/window-z-order-in-windows-10/)

 ## Donate to support the project
 Check out the Sponsor button (Unfortunately some options may not work.
-I will add working alternatives in future)
+I will add working alternatives in the future)